hyunkyu-Park/66DaysOfData/README.md

   ㆍ Along with the Marvrus, we outlined the RFP development of ai tutoring system for the task support of teaching instructors in a non-face-to-face learning environment organized by the Ministry of Commerce, Industry and Energy.
 It is not possible to describe the details, but it is interesting that data can be handled from a numerical improvement and a business perspective.

+__Day 37__

+  ㆍDraw the outline of Application of R&D performance and expected effects.
+  ㆍOutlined 'Expanded the R&A to Areas and measures to utilize key technology performance'.
+  ㆍCreate the DataBase ERD.